jasonl99/jasonl99.github.io/_posts/2017-1-20-managing_sockets_part_1.md

 to send and receive data.

 But on the server, once we finish the `#ws` method, the socket disappears from our knowledge.
-We have no way to react to incoming data, and no way to send outgoing data.  we've lost any reference to the socket that was created.
-But we can, inside the context of ws, create a block that reacts to incoming data.
+We have no way to react to incoming data, and no way to send outgoing data.
+We've lost any reference to the socket that was created.
+But we can, inside the context of `#ws`, create a block that reacts to incoming data.
 It logs it to the terminal, and then thanks the browser for sending it.